 Rather than thinking in terms of genre and sub-genre, think in terms of objective fact vs. subjective experience.
 (Stay with me: by using the term “subjective experience” I’m not talking about throwing away facts or truth; rather, I’m talking about the way we experience facts and truth.)
 Traditional journalism, textbooks, op-ed columns, biographies, etc., derive their authority from the marshaling of objective facts.
 It is true, of course, that this “traditional” kind of nonfiction might have an emotional impact on readers.
 This should come as no surprise, since we have emotional responses to objective facts all day every day.
 But for the writer of a textbook, the goal is to stand outside the scene at a healthy objective distance; any emotional impact is a byproduct.

-Fiction, on the other hand, has no recourse to objective facts.
+Fiction, on the other hand, has a very different relationship to objective facts.
 When we say that a novel is “convincing” or “believable,” we don’t mean that it actually convinced us that its people, places, and events exist or existed in the world God made.
 We mean that it drew us into its scenes.
 Instead of providing us with objective detachment, fiction draws the reader closer to the content and says, “If these things had really happened, this is what they would feel like.”

 That’s how creative nonfiction works.
 It takes something that actually has happened and says “Come closer.
 Step into this scene.
 This is what it would have felt like if you had been there.”